 By increasing our capacity, we can drive down the price of renewable energy.
 Consequently, a decline in energy prices increases the real incomes of people.
 In addition to reducing emissions, investments to scale up energy production from renewable sources can also promote economic growth, especially in the world's poorest regions.

 These energy-based projects offer more impactful results than just planting trees and, as a bonus, provide many social and economic benefits.
-DHL GoGreen climate neutral service allows you to offset your greenhouse gas emissions through investing in internationally recognised climate protection projects.
+Our GoGreen climate neutral service with DHL Express allows you to offset your greenhouse gas emissions through investing in internationally recognised climate protection projects.
 Our project in Lesotho, South Africa, is one such initiative.

 An investor who practises sustainable investing, also known as socially responsible investing, considers environmental responsibility, social and corporate governance factors before committing money and resources to a company.